 While I’m not generally a fan of grammar explanations, I think that a course that’s a little more grammar-controlled can be a great addition to use in combination with Assimil.
 Without going overboard of course!

 You’ll notice that the two courses will touch on many of the same things.
 This is not a problem.
 Sometimes one will bring a new concept up before the other and sometimes it’s the other way around.
-You can consider this revision.
-But at the same time it helps you to better learn the word or grammar point because you’re recognizing it from the other course.
+You can consider this repetition.
+But at the same time, it helps you to better learn the word or grammar point because you’re recognizing it from the other course.

 After having worked your way perhaps half-way into your two beginner’s courses, it’s time to start adding something new to your Hungarian study routine: Glossika.

 Since I discovered Glossika, I’ve been a fan of their language learning system.
 It’s really simple to use, even though it’s built on some rather complicated theories on language learning.
 (Scroll down for a link)